buttimec/sweng-g7/README.md

 The backend comprises of a docker container SQL database with multiple tables to store data and a SpringBoot application with controllers, services, JPARepositories and entities to replicate and communicate with the SQL database tables via API requests.

-The application interacts with the Google Maps Places API for locations and the GTFS-R API for transport information.
+The application interacts with the Google Maps Places API for locations and the GTFS and GTFS-R APIs for transport information.

 The console provides detailed logs.